-- 1. From the AWS dashboard, select Identity and Access Management. - 2.
-Select Users and create a new user on behalf of the Pexip platform e.g. username "pexip".
+- 1. From the AWS dashboard, select Identity and Access Management. - Select Users and create a new user on behalf of the Pexip platform e.g. username "pexip".
 Ensure that "Generate an access key for each user" is selected. - 3.
 Either download the user credentials or select Show User Security Credentials and make a note of the Access Key ID and the Secret Access Key you will enter these values into the Global Settings page in the Pexip Infinity Administrator interface.
 (You must copy or download these key values when you create the user; you will not be able to access them again later.) - 4.
 Select Policies and then Create Your Own Policy to set up the access policy for the overflow nodes: - a.
 Enter a Policy Name and Description. - b.
 For the Policy Document, copy/paste the following text:

 '''

 "Version": "2012-10-17",

 "Statement": [

 "Action": [

 "ec2:Describe"

 "Effect": "Allow",

 "Resource": ""

 },

 "Action": [

 "ec2:StartInstances",

 "ec2:StopInstances"

+],

 "Effect": "Allow",

 "Resource": "",

 "Condition": {

 "StringEquals": {

-"ec2:ResourceTag/pexip-cloud": "<management-node-hostname>"
+"ec2:ResourceTag/pexip-cloud": "<bursting-tag-value>"

+}

 ]

 '''

 - c.
-The only element of this policy document that you need to change is to replace <management-node-hostname> with the hostname of your Management Node (as shown via Platform Configuration > Management Node).
-This is the same name as you set as the value of the pexip-cloud tag that you assigned to your AWS overflow Conferencing Nodes. - d.
+The only element of this policy document that you need to change is to replace bursting-tag-value> with the Tag value that is shown in the Cloud Bursting section on the Platform Configuration > Global Settings page. - d.
 Select Validate Policy and then (if valid) Create Policy. - 5.
 Attach your "pexip" user to your policy: - a.
 From the Policies page, select the checkbox next to your policy (you can filter on Customer Managed Policies if necessary). - b.
-From the Policy Actions dropdown select Attach, select the checkbox next to your pexip user and select Attach Policy. - This policy only allows the pexip user i.e. the Pexip Infinity platform, to retrieve a list of instances and to start and stop existing instances that you have tagged as pexip-cloud.
+From the Policy Actions dropdown select Attach, select the checkbox next to your pexip user and select Attach Policy.

+This policy only allows the pexip user i.e. the Pexip Infinity platform, to retrieve a list of instances and to start and stop existing instances that you have tagged as pexip-cloud.
 The Pexip Infinity platform cannot (and will not attempt to) create or delete AWS instances.